LLMBind: A Unified Modality-Task Integration Framework: Experiments

 \subsection{Quantitative Analysis}

-\textbf{Referring Segmentation.} For referring segmentation task, as illustrated in \cref{table:reason_seg}, LLMBind achieves superior results on various datasets.
-On the refCOCO dataset, for the val, testA, and testB splits, LLMBind achieves scores of 76.9, 78.5, and 73.2, respectively.
+\textbf{Referring Segmentation.} As illustrated in \cref{table:reason_seg}, on the refCOCO dataset, for the val, testA, and testB splits, LLMBind achieves scores of 76.9, 78.5, and 73.2, respectively.
 Similarly, on the refCOCO dataset, the model records scores of 67.8, 71.9, and 60.8 for val, testA, and testB.
 On the refCOCOG dataset, LLMBind achieves 69.8 and 70.8.